oxc-project/acorn-test262/test-typescript/tests/cases/conformance/controlFlow/exhaustiveSwitchStatements1.ts.md

                         "start": 2336,
                         "end": 2359,
                         "raw": "\"it was something else\"",
-                        "value": "it was something else"
+                        "value": "it was something else",
+                        "regex": null,
+                        "bigint": null
                       }
                     }
                   },